Hannah Maclurcan: Hotelier

 The Maclurcans came to Sydney in 1901, when Donald leased the Wentworth Hotel which Hannah described as "with 30 rooms and an unpopular name".
 Donald died in 1903.
 The venture was an unusually large business undertaking for a woman in those days.
 She did all the cooking for two years with only the help of two Chinese boys in the kitchen.
 When her chefs refused duty at the Wentworth Hotel at one point, she locked the gates on them and took on new men.
 In 1909, Hannah purchased the lease of the hotel and undertook ambitious plans to expand.
-In 1912, she raised capital on the Stock Exchange by forming The Wentworth Hotel Limited, a limited liability company and she became its governing director — a position she retained for more than 20 years.
+In 1912, she raised capital on the Sydney Stock Exchange by forming The Wentworth Hotel Limited, a limited liability company and she became its governing director — a position she retained for more than 20 years.
 It has been said she may have been the first woman to become managing director of an Australian listed company.
 During that time she bought land on either side of the hotel, and remodelled and rebuilt until she had achieved a modern hotel.
 She was actively associated with the management of the Wentworth Hotel until 1932, when she handed over responsibility to her son Charles Dansie Maclurcan (born 1889).
 Although Charles was an electrical engineer who used the flat roof of the hotel for his pioneering experiments in wireless transmission, he had been a director of the company since 1916.
 Maclurcan's daughter Evelyn Clara (born 1888, later Mrs F. C. Postle) was also a director.

 Throughout her life she was involved in numerous charities.
 During World War I, she worked for numerous comfort funds for the troops.